 Transportation/Arrival and Departure Information

-Plan your arrival flight time to arrive at dorm check-in on Friday, June 1 from 1:00 - 5:00 p.m.
-Include travel time from the airport to Cougar Village I — cabs and Uber are readily available at both IAH and HOU airports.
+Plan your arrival flight time to arrive at dorm check-in on Friday, June 1 from 12:00 - 4:00 p.m.
+Include travel time from the airport to Cougar Village I — cabs, Lyft and Uber are readily available at both IAH and HOU airports.
 IAH to Cougar Village I is approximately a 45-minute ride.
 HOU to Cougar Village I is approximately a 25-minute ride.
 Traffic can be heavy in Houston - be prepared for extra travel time.
 On departure day, you are also responsible for your own transportation to the airport on Sunday, July 1 and dorm checkout must be completed BEFORE 6 p.m. that day.
 Housing is not available after July 1.

 Orchestra Fellows are housed at Cougar Village I in a double-occupancy room as part of a two-room suite (four people per suite – no single rooms available).
 Access to Cougar Village I requires both a swipe key card to enter the building and an individual key for your room, and these items will be issued at dorm check-in.
 The cost for replacing a lost dorm room key is $250, which will be charged to the credit card listed on your Security Deposit form.

-You must provide your own towels, pillow, blanket, and bed linens (XL Twin).
-Linen packets ordered in advance are $20/packet (non-refundable)—indicate if you need a linen packet on Orchestra Fellow Information form.
-Linen packets include one towel, one washcloth, two sheets, and one pillow (no blanket).
+Linens/Laundry: You must provide your own towels, pillow, blanket, and bed linens (XL Twin) or purchase a linen packet (advance purchase only – linen packets will not be available for purchase at dorm check-in).
+Indicate on the Orchestra Fellow Information Form if you wish to purchase a linen packet for $25 (non-refundable).
+Linen packets include 1 pillow, 1 pillow Case, 1 large towel, 1 small towel, 1 fitted sheet, 1 flat sheet and 1 blanket.
 You will receive your linen packet at dorm check-in on June 1.
-Linen packets requested at dorm check-in are $30 and will be charged to the card listed on your Security Deposit form.
 Linen packets must be returned at dorm checkout on July 1 to avoid charges to the card listed on your Security Deposit form.
-It is recommended to bring something warm to sleep in and/or a blanket of your own as the dorms are air-conditioned and may be cold for some.
+It is recommended to bring something warm to sleep in and/or an extra blanket of your own as the dorms are air-conditioned and may be cold for some.
 Free laundry facilities are located in Cougar Village but you must provide your own detergent.